15 Worst And Best Airlines To Fly To Paris In 2023

 The perks of flying with this airline are all part of a package, beginning when you clear security.
 It’s a step up.
 Your pain will be reduced, and you’ll stay in shape for your next trip thanks to the recliner.

-10. Finnair Airline
+10. Finnair

-Flying with Air France got me here from Zagreb, and now I need to change to Finnair to get to Helsingfors.
+Flying with Air France got me to Paris from Zagreb, and now I need to change to Finnair to get to Helsingfors.
 I just had one hour in Paris before my flight to Helsingfors.
 I have to say, the security at Paris’s Charles de Gaulle Airport is quite strict these days.

 After landing in Paris from Zagreb, I was subjected to an initial security check, a bus ride to Terminal D2, a pass control, and a second security check before I was allowed to proceed to my gate.
 I was in the terminal for a full half an hour before boarding began.
 Tea and pastries were supplied in a comfortable setting, and the flight attendants were pleasant.